SWEG-2015EC-Batch/Mr-Robot/ETS1152_15_Robel_Ermiyas/ACTIVITY_3.1/PRINTING_PATTERNS/HALF_PYRAMID_USING_NUMBERS/CODE.md

+1. Problem Description:
-Problem Description: Program to to construct half pyramid using numbers
+ Program to to construct half pyramid using numbers

 2,Problem analysis
-Input side
+Input rows

-process Printing row using a star Repeat for each colomn
+process: read rows, use for loop to print half pyramid

-Output: for half pyramid
+Output: half pyramid

 Algorithm Design:
 1. Start